 The Respiratory Care Program prepares students to enter a dynamic and progressive health care profession.
 Respiratory Therapists work with advanced technology making it possible to help patients with respiratory and cardiac disorders in ways that were impossible years ago.
 The Respiratory Care program provides hands-on education in diverse clinical settings such as adult and neonatal critical care, emergency care, longterm care, pulmonary rehabilitation and diagnostic services.
 Respiratory Therapists are vital members of the health care team who work closely with physicians providing education and support to patients with acute and chronic lung conditions.
 To learn more about the Respiratory Care profession, click here.

 The Naugatuck Valley Community College Respiratory Care Associate Degree Program is located on the Waterbury Campus.
 It is accredited by the Commission on Accreditation for Respiratory Care.
-For more information regarding accreditation, visit www.coarc.com or contact them at the following address/phone number:
+For more information regarding accreditation, visit www.coarc.com or contact them at 817-283-2835.
+Program reference number: 200460

 How to Apply:

 CLINICAL JOB SHADOW: A clinical job shadow is strongly recommended.
-Click here for the job shadow form.
 Contact the program director for more information on how to schedule a shadow.

 NOTE: Applicants who are enrolled in and plan to complete prerequisites during the winter may apply.
 Applicants who are enrolled in an successfully complete prerequisites during the spring semester may also apply but will only be considered after all other eligible candidates have accepted or declined their position.